Remote users of ID7B2 should read the CHESS Remote User Guide.

 Normand Cyr collected data at CHESS beamline F1 remotely from the D'Avanzo lab at the University of Montreal in Quebec, Canada.

-Remote data collection will require the use of the BAM-2 automounter.
+Remote data collection requires the use of the BAM-2 automounter.
 Users should be familiar with automounter use and sample holder requirements.
 Samples must be shipped to MacCHESS in ALS, UNI or MSC pucks.
 MacCHESS has loaner kits for users who do not have their own pucks and tools.
 If you need a loaner kit, be sure to request it sufficiently in advance to allow us to ship the kit, and for you to familiarize yourself with the tools and load your samples.

 Be sure to ship your samples to us sufficiently far in advance.
 Allow for weather and other sources of shipping delays.